|

 concerning the history of naval aviation, and to encourage scientific and technical

 development of naval aviation.
-The ANA Patriot Squadron is a not-for-profit organization
+The ANA Patriot Squadron is a not-for-profit

-as defined in section 501(c)(3) of the IRS Code.
+organization as defined in section 501(c)(3) of the IRS Code.

-by the Navy and Marine Corps Reserve during the 1960s.
+and Marine Corps Reserve during the 1960s.